AriJalk/old-unity-solo-train-game/README.md

 - Gameplay is driven by a ruleset-defined state machine and command/event system.
 - Designed to allow fast iteration on different rulesets for future game projects.

 > ✳️ This framework also serves as the groundwork for a personal passion project — a solo digital cube rail deckbuilder I hope to release someday.

+> ⚠️ While designed with modularity, this framework reflects my own specific design philosophy optimized for a solo, turn-based hex/card game.
+It may not generalize easily to other game genres, but is shared as a complete example of applied system design in Unity.

 ---